ef15c/oberon_stm32f4/sources/omsp/README.md

 ### Stored objects
 The Oberon 07 language has no support for defining constants objects like records.
  In microcontroller field, is is very useful to have compile time initialized objects stored in embedded flash memory.
- OMSP provides a way to achieve this, via the "one time initialization" concept implemented in OM4 compiler.
+ OMSP provides a way to achieve this, a concept similar as the "one time initialization" concept implemented in OM4 compiler.
   Let'see it trough a simplified example:

     MODULE nrf24pRelay;